 For The Old

 Any vehicle that’s had a previous owner is considered a used car, whether it’s done 1,000 miles, or 100,000 miles.
 For this reason, it’s impossible to group each and every used car into the same category, but there are a few benefits that these have in common:

 If you’ve got your eye set on a particular make or model, a used version could mean paying a lot less than you would for a brand new one.
 Consider that at only a fraction of the price you can polish a used car and make it look almost brand new.
 In the first year alone, even fresh models can lose value and be available at a fraction of their original cost.
 For those on stricter budgets, buying a car from the year before that may have had a previous owner can give you all of the benefits of a brand new car, without a huge price tag.

-On a similar strain, used and older cars typically have lower insurance costs as the car is worth less.
+On a similar strain, used and older cars typically have lower insurance costs as the car is worthless.
 For this reason, it’s a better long-term investment to opt for an older and ultimately cheaper car.
-You can also escape the necessity of paying for Gap Insurance – a policy which ensures you are provided with the full value of the car, even as it loses worth.
+You can also escape the necessity of paying for Gap Insurance – a policy that ensures you are provided with the full value of the car, even as it loses worth.

 The Issues Have Already Been Worked Out

 Practically every new model experiences issues within its the first year.
 This can be as simple as a fault with the satellite navigation system, or problems with the emissions control; regardless, buying a car that’s already gotten through that year means you can get a better insight into what to expect if you do choose to opt for the model.